liz-scudeller/Banking-App/README.md

 ## Technologies Used
 This Banking App is built using the following technologies and tools:
-- Python: Programming language used to develop the banking functionalities.
+- Python
-- Git and GitHub: Version control system and platform for repository hosting.
+- Git and GitHub

 ## Installation